Four-manifolds, geometries and knots: The -cobordism structure set

-The surgery obstruction groups for a semidirect product $\pi\cong G\rtimes_\theta Z$, may be related to those of the (finitely presentable) normal subgroup $G$ by means of Theorem 12.6 of [Wl].
+The surgery obstruction groups for a semidirect product $\pi\cong G\rtimes_\theta\mathbb{Z}$, may be related to those of the (finitely presentable) normal subgroup $G$ by means of \cite[Theorem 12.6]{[Wl]}.
 If $Wh(\pi)=Wh(G)=0$ this theorem asserts that there is an exact sequence